-Third year courses were elective courses and the courses I took were in Alternative

-Dispute Resolution, Family Law, Law Office Management, Sports Law, Gaming Law, Election Law, Trial Advocacy, Federal Administrative Law, and Consumer Law.
+Third year courses were elective courses and the courses I took were in Alternative Dispute Resolution, Family Law, Law Office Management, Sports Law, Gaming Law, Election Law, Trial Advocacy, Federal Administrative Law, and Consumer Law.
 For one of the Trial Advocacy Courses, we were presented a case, basic discovery, a deposition transcript and then we had to file a motion (or an opposition) for summary judgment.
 The law student had to actually go to a Courthouse at a time set by the school and argue the motion.
 That was a wonderful (and successful) experience as this was the first time I had to "act like a lawyer."

 I have also served as a Pro Tem Judge for Small Claims in Justice Court from 2017 - 2022.
 While not part of a criminal process, this experience sitting on the bench - black robe and all - gave me the confidence and the experience to resolve disputes consistent with the facts presented and what the evidence would support.
 I had to type up findings of facts, conclusions of law, and the actual Trial decision.
 I have the fortitude, courage, and ethics to do the job.
-Now that I have nine (9) years of more experience since my first run for Family Court Judge in 2014, I have the proven temperament, intellect and preparation that would make me an excellent addition to the bench.
+Now that I have more than ten (10) of experience since my first run for Family Court Judge in 2014, I have the proven temperament, intellect and preparation that would make me an excellent addition to the bench.
 I have extensive courtroom experience both on and off the bench.

 I am a big proponent of legal education.
 I have attended the multi-day Family Law Convention sponsored by the State Bar of Nevada every year since 2005 to present.
 Not every applicant can make that assertion.
-There was such a variety of courses in the last 18 years including cross-over topics such as criminal law, mental health issues, drugs, child custody and child testimony considerations, Trial advocacy.
+There was such a variety of courses in the last 20 years including cross-over topics such as criminal law, mental health issues, drugs, child custody and child testimony considerations, Trial advocacy.
 Attending this program annually has made me a better family law attorney.
-I am already signed up for the 2023 Family Law Convention that will be held in Lake Tahoe.